Homeostasis: History

 The concept of the regulation of the internal environment was described by French physiologist Claude Bernard in 1849, and the word homeostasis was coined by Walter Bradford Cannon in 1926.
-In 1932, Joseph Barcroft a British physiologist, was the first to say that higher brain function required the most stable internal environment.
+In 1932, Joseph Barcroft, a British physiologist, was the first to say that higher brain function required the most stable internal environment.
 Thus, to Barcroft homeostasis was not only organized by the brain—homeostasis served the brain.
 Homeostasis is an almost exclusively biological term, referring to the concepts described by Bernard and Cannon, concerning the constancy of the internal environment in which the cells of the body live and survive.
 The term cybernetics is applied to technological control systems such as thermostats, which function as homeostatic mechanisms but are often defined much more broadly than the biological term of homeostasis.

 Overview

 The metabolic processes of all organisms can only take place in very specific physical and chemical environments.
-The conditions vary with each organism, and with whether the chemical processes take place inside the cell or in the interstitial fluid bathing the cells.
+The conditions vary with each organism, and also with whether the chemical processes take place inside the cell or in the interstitial fluid bathing the cells.
 The best-known homeostatic mechanisms in humans and other mammals are regulators that keep the composition of the extracellular fluid (or the "internal environment") constant, especially with regard to the temperature, pH, osmolality, and the concentrations of sodium, potassium, glucose, carbon dioxide, and oxygen.
 However, a great many other homeostatic mechanisms, encompassing many aspects of human physiology, control other entities in the body.
 Where the levels of variables are higher or lower than those needed, they are often prefixed with hyper- and hypo-, respectively such as hyperthermia and hypothermia or hypertension and hypotension.

 If an entity is homeostatically controlled it does not imply that its value is necessarily absolutely steady in health.
 Core body temperature is, for instance, regulated by a homeostatic mechanism with temperature sensors in, amongst others, the hypothalamus of the brain.
 However, the set point of the regulator is regularly reset.
 For instance, core body temperature in humans varies during the course of the day (i.e. has a circadian rhythm), with the lowest temperatures occurring at night, and the highest in the afternoons.
 Other normal temperature variations include those related to the menstrual cycle.
 The temperature regulator's set point is reset during infections to produce a fever.
 Organisms are capable of adjusting somewhat to varied conditions such as temperature changes or oxygen levels at altitude, by a process of acclimatisation.